 Marianne Giguère has been a Projet Montréal member and activist since the beginnings of the party.

-She sits on the Contract Review Committee at City Hall and is Projet Montréal’s Urban agriculture, Cycling and Green critic.
+She is vice-president of the City Hall public works and transport committee and is Projet Montréal’s Urban agriculture, Cycling and Green critic.